geberele/sh24/README.md

 ## REQUIREMENTS
 - Install NodeJs in your machine.
-- Execute the following command to install the libraries and compile the typescript files: `npm i && npm run build`
+- Execute the following command to install the libraries and compile the typescript files: `npm i && npm run build-no-prod`

 ## HOW TO RUN IT
 - Execute the command `npm run start`